mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

 ## Truth and inference in Ockham

-* A proposition is like ‘Socrates is human’ is true if and only if the subject term ‘Socrates’ and the predicate term stand for the same thing.
+* A proposition like ‘Socrates is human’ is true if and only if the subject term ‘Socrates’ and the predicate term stand for the same thing.
 This is sometimes called a two-name theory of truth: an affirmative categorical proposition is true if it puts together, as subject and predicate, two names of the same thing.
 However, for Ockham a general term is not a proper name, but is equivalent to a list of proper names; and the truth condition he lays down in terms of identity of supposition amounts to the requirement that for an affirmative categorical to be true one and the same proper name must occur in both the subject list and the predicate list.
 * The simple two-name theory is easily shown to break down.
 If ‘Socrates is a philosopher’ is true because Socrates can be called both ‘Socrates’ and